saisharvesh03/course-recommendation/README.md

 # Coursera-Course-Recommendation-System

-A course recommendation system using the Coursera Courses dataset which contains over 3,000 courses.
+A course recommendation system using the  Courses dataset which contains over 3,000 courses.

 The model has been trained using a dataset of 3,000 courses!
 Find the dataset [here 🔗](https://www.kaggle.com/khusheekapoor/coursera-courses-dataset-2021)